Join Us in Raising Awareness and Education for Breast Cancer

 • Talk with a doctor about which screening tests are right for you.

-• Have a mammogram every year starting at age 40 if you’re at average risk.
+• Have an annual mammogram starting at age 40 if you’re at average risk.

 • Have a clinical breast exam at least every three years starting at age 20, and every year starting at age 40.